Oakland Plantation (Natchitoches Parish, Louisiana): 19th century

-The original owners, Jean-Pierre Emanuel Prud'homme and his wife Marie Catherine (Lambre) Prud'homme, completed building the Oakland Plantation house in 1821.
+The original owners, Jean-Pierre Emanuel Prud'homme and his wife Marie Catherine (Lambre) Prud'homme, acquired the land for the Oakland Plantation through a 1785 Spanish-Era land grant.
+They completed building the Oakland Plantation house in 1821.
 The family tradition claims that Oakland was one of the first plantations in the area to grow cotton on a large scale, which was cultivated and harvested by enslaved African Americans.
 They also raised and used farm animals, which were served by extant buildings, such as the dipping vat, the turkey shed, the mule barn, two pigeonniers, and several chicken coops.
+At the end of 1795, 38 enslaved African Americans lived at the Oakland Plantation.

 The Prud'hommes also owned and operated a general store on the plantation, which also housed the Bermuda U.S. Post Office for many years.
-The plantation flourished in the 19th century.
+The plantation flourished in the 19th century, and by 1860, 160 enslaved African Americans harvested cotton, labored in the house, or crafted tools and furniture.

+After the Civil War, the Oakland plantation continued to produce large amounts of cotton.
+Sharecroppers, primarily the descendants of the enslaved African Americans who lived at the Oakland Plantation, worked on small plots of land and lived in the property's cabins.
+After the mechanization of cotton farming in the 1960s, tenants like Elvin Shields's family were asked to leave the plantation, putting an end to the Oakland Plantation's sharecropping era.

 20th century

 Descendant J. Alphonse Prud'homme won the gold medal at the 1904 World's Fair in St. Louis for growing the highest-grade cotton in the South.

 The Cane River Creole National Historical Park was authorized by Congress in 1994, with support by US Senator J. Bennett Johnston (R-LA).
 In 1997, the National Park Service acquired the main buildings and surrounding land of Oakland Plantation for the park.
 The NPS has reached advanced stages in the preservation and conservation of the many outbuildings, and of the plantation house.
 They have completed furnishing interiors with furniture, paintings, and textiles as it was in the 1860s at the end of the antebellum plantation era.

 The park's program includes interpretation of emancipation and the history of freedmen and Creoles of color, and their descendants, who lived and worked on Oakland Plantation for nearly 100 years after the American Civil War.
 They were all integral to the region's community life.
+In 2018, the National Park Service continued these interpretive efforts and undertook an ethnographic project to hear from Traditionally Associated People from both Oakland Plantation and Magnolia Plantation, creating five documentary films.
 The community has strongly associated the plantation with the Prud'homme family, many of whose descendants still reside in the area today.